google/libphonenumber/CONTRIBUTING.md

 This list is not exhaustive.
-To clarify whether we'd accept a pull request, and especially before spending significant time on one such as for a bug fix, we strongly encourage that you bring up the question an an issue.
+To clarify whether we'd accept a pull request, and especially before spending significant time on one such as for a bug fix, we strongly encourage that you bring up the question on an issue.

 To get your pull request merged, we need the following: